 Buying Stock without a Broker Could Help You Make More Money

-On the other, hand buying stock without a brokerage account could help investors make more money.
-For instance, value investors who execute a long-term buy and hold strategy and persons saving for retirement.
+On the other, hand buying stocks without a brokerage account could help investors make more money—for instance, value investors who execute a long-term buy and hold strategy and persons saving for retirement.

 A DRIP can allow you to use dividends like compound interest.
 Instead of receiving cash, the dividends buy more stock.
 Thus, you can collect more dividends because you will own more stock.
 Therefore, a DRIP can help you save for retirement by accumulating a larger portfolio.